To get the best experience while viewing this site, it is recommended that you upgrade to a modern browser version of Chrome or Firefox.

 • Fruit or 100% fruit juice.
 It's better to have whole fruit instead of 100% fruit juice.

-• Low sodium whole-wheat bread or an English muffin.
+• Low-sodium whole wheat bread or an English muffin.
 Look for sodium content on Nutrition Facts labels.

 • Low-fat milk or yogurt